sguyvon/GWASPlotter/README.md

 - Upload GWAS summary statistics (CSV,TSV or txt format).
 - Generate Manhattan and QQ plots.
-- Filters SNPs with p-values above 1e-2 to optimize performance.
+- Filters SNPs with p-values above 1e-2 to optimise performance.
 - Save plots as PNG files for further use.

 ## Requirements